Our top pick for

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Lockheed Martin Corporation.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Lockheed Martin Corporation's overall score of 32.07 (as at 08/01/2020) is pretty weak – landing it in it in the 63rd percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Lockheed Martin Corporation's overall score of 33.53 (as at 10/01/2020) is nothing to write home about – landing it in it in the 60th percentile of companies rated in the same sector.